Jayanth24/COVID19CountryDiseasePredictor/README.md

 Some of our countries included never experienced a death from COVID-19.
 A discussion should be held to determine if these countries should be included, as they could provide insight in to a more general model, but at the same time could be lowering the accuracy for countries that do experience death from COVID-19.

+As of current, all of our data begins on April 1st 2020.
+This decision was made to clean the data, but could be limiting our model in the prediction of a virus's lifetime.
+Perhaps a more generalized model would begin each country's timeline when the first case was discovered.

 ### References
 [1] Hale, Webster, Petherick, Phillips, and Kira (2020).
 Oxford COVID-19 Government Response Tracker - Last updated 28 September, 19:30 (London Time)